Customize Consent Preferences

 Prickly Pear Margarita

-When Andrea Duran, Paloma’s mixologist, said we needed a rest, we had no idea what she meant.
-But she explained with this Prickly Pear Margarita.
+When Paloma Restaurant in Santa Fe said we needed a rest, we had no idea what she meant.
+But they explained with this Prickly Pear Margarita.

 For their clear and crisp finish, unaged agave or Blanco tequilas are ideal for margaritas, which augment strong and citrusy flavor profiles.
-Paloma mixologist Andrea Duran offers up a classic prickly pear margarita recipe which is refreshing with a touch of acidic sweetness.
+Paloma offers up a classic prickly pear margarita recipe which is refreshing with a touch of acidic sweetness.

 Why is Prickly Pear Purple?